Rimsha-Bashir/GHG-Emissions-Analytics-Pipeline/setup/setup.md

     Copy the generated public key to google cloud: (Compute Engine -> Metadata -> SSH Keys -> Add ssh key) and copy all from file <sshkey_name>.pub.
 If you already have SSH key to work with your GCP, you can reuse it.)

-5. Enable compute engine API, BigQuery API, IAM API, Dataproc API.
+5. Enable compute engine API, BigQuery API, IAM API, Dataproc API,  Service Networking API.
 6. Create a vm - `ghg-capstone-vm` with the below specifications:
     - Machine Configs:
         - instance name: `ghg-capstone-vm`